Problem

 Composable templates and modular components

-Instead of a fixed list, we built a settings architecture where fulfillment methods are composed from configurable elements.
-Simple sellers get a preset; complex sellers extend it; new types don't require rebuilding the foundation.
+Working closely with engineering, we built a settings architecture where fulfillment methods are composed from configurable elements.
+Simple sellers get a preset while complex sellers extend it.
+New fulfillment workflows don't require new primitives anymore.

 Opt-in migration from Dining Options

 Forcing the switch would have broken real workflows — kitchen shorthand, section names, invisible conventions sellers relied on.
-We built an auto-mapping flow that proposed a translation; sellers confirmed rather than reconfigured.
+I designed an auto-mapping experience where sellers confirmed rather than reconfigured their settings.

 Map your custom dining options